mapkyca/KnownPGPEmail/readme.md

 Issues
 ------

 * PGP only really works with plain text messages, since most email clients won't render a decrypted email's html as html.
-So, the code strips tags from the email.
-This sort of works, but is far from perfect (for example it preserves the CSS), but at least the email is readable.
+Therefore, you'll need to be running the latest version of Known (which supports plain text email), otherwise it'll attempt to strip tags (with intermittent success).

 Licence
 -------